CJ Terral

 Entering a market takes courage.

 You begin unknown and work to become the preferred choice for more people.
-If not, your team's benchmarks will underperform, affecting them emotionally (being your culture) and economically (with less resources).
-It lowers belief in the ability to progress.
+If not, your team's benchmarks underperform, affecting them emotionally (being your culture) and economically (with less resources).
+It lowers belief.

 A growth mindset avoids that.
-To enter and expand in your market requires believing it is possible by growing mindshare and then marketshare.
+You enter and expand in your market when believing it is possible as you focus on growing mindshare.

 Be future-facing by living in the future and present.
-Envision your grand future output to see how it was already achieved, while working daily in the present towards its expected fulfillment with courage resolutely.
+Envision your grand future output to see how it was already achieved, while working daily in the present towards its expected fulfillment.

 Growth causes growth